 During play within a game, only injured or ill Players may be substituted due to the short games.
 No other changes can be made at this time by either side.

 No extra time will be allowed for injury or illness, except in exceptional circumstances where play had been significantly delayed.
-This will be up to the umpires discretion.
+This will be up to the umpire’s discretion.

 Injuries and accidents